-In Pennsylvania, guardianship is the act of asserting the rights and best interests of an individual who is unable to (either partially or totally) manage financial resources or to meet essential requirements for physical health and safety.
-Prioritizing the autonomy and least restrictive environment for older adults is crucial.
-Guardianship should only be considered after exhausting all other options.
+In Pennsylvania, guardianship is the court-appointed act of asserting the rights and best interests of an individual who is unable to (either partially or totally) manage financial resources or to meet essential requirements for physical health and safety.
+Prioritizing the autonomy and least restrictive environment for older adults is crucial to maintaining the older adult's right to self-determination.
+As a result, guardianship should only be considered after exhausting all other options and least restrictive alternatives.
 It's essential to explore alternatives that empower the individual while ensuring their safety and well-being.
 This might include setting up support systems, utilizing community resources, or arranging for assistance with daily tasks.
 Only when these measures prove insufficient should guardianship be pursued.
+This measure of last resort can be revocable at times, contingent upon the change in needs of the older adult.

-Of the 53,873 RONs received during fiscal year 2022-23, less than 1% were petitioned for guardianship and approximately 0.5% were granted. ■
+Of the 14,302 substantiated investigations during fiscal year 2023-24, approximately 1% were petitioned for guardianship and 0.75% of the substantiated investigations had guardianship petitions granted.